Useful information for Georgia

 GOOD MANNERS

-To visit churches and especially monasteries, which are very much in Georgia, women are invited to wear long skirts and to cover their hair, men – long pantalones.
-Almost in all cases the long skirts and the scarves are lent to the ladies at the entrance.
+When visiting churches and especially monasteries, which are very common in Georgia, women are asked to wear long skirts and cover their hair, while men are asked to wear long pants.
+In almost all cases, long skirts and scarves are lent to women at the entrance.

-When you are invited, it will be better to bring sweets or chocolates rather than wine, especially if you go to the party and / or village.
+When you’re invited, it’s best to bring sweets or chocolates rather than wine, especially if you’re going to the party and/or the village.

 Tips

-This gesture of thanks is left to your appreciation.
+This gesture of thanks is up to you.

 COVID 19 AND TRAVEL